falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

  "proc.pname":"runc","proc.tty":34816,"user.loginuid":-1,"user.name":"root"}}
 ```

-Notice that there is a bunch of interesting information in the output including thigs like the pod name, container id, time of the notification, and much more.
+Notice that there is a bunch of interesting information in the output, including the pod name, container id, time of the notification, and much more.

-* Since we used Falcosidekick to send the information to Slack, you can view it there as well.
-Simply visit our #falco-notifications channel on the [public slack channel](https://join.slack.com/t/sysdig-workshops/shared_invite/zt-1rd6raamc-UldAmUJe5FgnB5NhsAPeMQ) and look for the alert with your name.
+* Since we used Falcosidekick to send the information to Slack, you can also view it there.
+Visit our #falco-notifications channel on the [public slack channel](https://join.slack.com/t/sysdig-workshops/shared_invite/zt-1rd6raamc-UldAmUJe5FgnB5NhsAPeMQ) and look for the alert with your name.

 ![Slack output](../images/slack-output.png)